Receive support from Aware Super to help make your superannuation obligations as seamless as possible.

 Working out who’s eligible to receive super

-This is regardless of whether the employee is permanent, casual or part-time; or if they’re travelling on a working holiday or helping out with the family business.
+This is irrespective of whether the employee is permanent, casual or part-time; or if they’re travelling on a working holiday or helping out with the family business.
 No matter what their employment arrangements are, they’re entitled to superannuation guarantee contributions.

 There are a few exceptions where you don’t need to pay super, for example, if you have employees under the age of 18 working less than 30 hours per week.

 Calculate super payments